Online Matching with Stochastic Rewards: Optimal Competitive Ratio via Path Based Formulation

 Beating $1/2$ without any assumptions on probabilities still remains open for this problem.
 Similarly, in the more general setting of online assortments, achieving a competitive guarantee better than $1/2$ remains open (except for large inventory, see \cite{negin}).
 A more immediate line of investigation would be to determine the best one could do in the vanishing probabilities case.
-Here it may in fact, be possible to beat $(1-1/e)$.
+Here it may, in fact, be possible to achieve a guarantee better than $(1-1/e)$.
 We believe that the ideas of analysis developed here may be useful more broadly in other settings when comparing against offline benchmarks in the presence of stochastic elements.
-Indeed, in recent development subsequent to the appearance of this work Goyal et al.\ \cite{reuseopt}, generalize the LP free framework (developed for small probabilities and comparison against fully offline in this paper) to circumvent issues with LP based primal-dual analysis for a very different type of post-allocation stochasticity\footnote{They consider the case of stochastic reusability, where resources are used for a stochastic duration and then returned for reallocation.
+Indeed, \cite{reuseopt} further generalize the LP free framework, developed in Section \ref{sec:vanish2}, to circumvent issues with LP based primal-dual analysis for a very different type of post-allocation stochasticity\footnote{They consider the case of stochastic reusability, where resources are used for a stochastic duration and then returned for reallocation.
 The duration is realized only when the resource is returned for reallocation, making it a form of post allocation stochasticity.}.